 Stick with us.

-Uh yes, Diana, I did read this note.
+Yes, Diana, I did read this note.

-Uh little inside baseball there, folks.
+A little inside baseball there, folks.

-She she asks me, so Naomi Wolf, wasn't she the one with the whole alpha male concept during the Gore campaign?
+She asks me, so Naomi Wolf, wasn't she the one with the whole alpha male concept during the Gore campaign?

 And she's right.

-What is the alpha if if the alpha male concept is not manliness, then what is it?
+If the alpha male concept is not manliness, then what is it?

-Al Gore part of the new Castrati.
+Al Gore, part of the new castrati.

 So she's having to advise him on a wardrobe which she now disclaims responsibility for.

-She only talked about feminist issue or f uh uh whatever.
+She only talked about feminists, whatever.

-And and but this I do remember this alpha male business.
+But this, I do remember this alpha male business.

 So the whole point was for Al Gore to fake manliness.